robhowe-A/SpaceFlightWeb/README.md

 ## UPDATE 7/1/24
 This site is now live!
 This code repository serves to host the previous iteration of the site's live code.
-Today, the code is different and is not open source.
+Today, the code and code stack is very different and is not open source.
 The site, however, is available for public viewing and querying the database at at [www.roberthowell.dev](https://www.roberthowell.dev).

 ### ARCHIVE
 **Everything below is an archive version of this repository**